geoffviola/geoffviola.github.io/_posts/2019-02-18-chrono-basics.md

 float   | std:ratio<1, 1>           | seconds      | 24 | 2e7 | 194 | 0.5
 double  | std::ratio<1, 1000000000> | nanoseconds  | 52 | 5e6 | 52  | 0.1

 For certain requirements floating point time representations may be acceptable.
-[A lot of devices are not designed to be turned on for long periods of time](https://arstechnica.com/information-technology/2015/05/boeing-787-dreamliners-contain-a-potentially-catastrophic-software-bug/).
+[A lot of devices are not designed to run for long periods of time](https://arstechnica.com/information-technology/2015/05/boeing-787-dreamliners-contain-a-potentially-catastrophic-software-bug/).
 Floating point is easy to use, but is more complicated to account for error.
 If operations are accumulated, the error may accumulate over time as well.
-Also, some of the bits in a floating point number may be wasted on unnecessarily large or small number.
+Also, some of the bits may go unused if the whole range isn't used.
 This waste is common when storing SI units.
 Chrono makes fixed point arithmetic easier to use.
 For these reasons, it's best to consider using chrono's integer based durations by default.

 ## Conclusion

 The chrono library follows a lot of good design principles.
 It clears up a lot of confusion by putting more logic in the type and conversion system.
-Chrono is not a general purpose units library.
-It will only handles 0 and 1 exponent units of time.
+Chrono is not a general purpose unit library.
+It will only handle 0 and 1 exponent units of time.
 Learning it will lead to good practices.